Daniels2023/studyCase/README.md

-# Study Case focusing on creating index, categories and BI analyses.
+# Study Case.
+Creating index, categories and BI analyses.

 **This study case has come to me as a question of what would be my approach for creating indexes, categories and BI analyses during a database implementation.**